LSC-Unicamp/spinner/docs/contribute.md

 ## Versioning with Git Tags

-We use Git tags to manage our release versions, which are crucial for packaging and distributing the Spinner project via PyPI.
+We use Git tags to manage our release versions, which are crucial for packaging and distributing the Spinner project via PyPI. **Important:** We rely on `setuptools_scm` to parse tags as valid [PEP 440](https://peps.python.org/pep-0440/) versions.
+That means tags like `v1.2.3` or `v1.2.3.dev1` are valid, but adding arbitrary suffixes (e.g., `v1.2.3-test`) will cause a build failure.

 ### Using Git Tags

-To create a new Git tag for a release, follow these steps:

 1. **Ensure all changes are committed**: